tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 }
 ```
 As you can see in the above configuration both read and write set to true which means anyone can read and write to
-this firebase database developer some times use this settings for testing purpose but letter forgets to change this
+this firebase database, developer some times use this settings for testing purpose but letter forgets to change this
 to only allow app users to read or write data.

 ## Default(secure) firebase rules configuration